Here’s a quick question for you:

 - Usability.
 Is the platform easy to use or does it have a steep learning curve?

-Look for software that comes with tutorials designed to help new users create beautiful presentations.
-The best presentation software isn’t just simple and easy to use, but it also supports additional media to make them more lively and engaging.
+Look for software that comes with tutorials designed to help new users create professionally designed slides.
+The best presentation software isn’t just simple and easy to use, but it also supports additional media to keep the audience engaged.

 - Price.
 Finally, consider the price of the presentation software.
-Some are free for personal use, others come bundled with the OS, while the rest are available to enterprises on a monthly and annual subscription.
+Some are a free alternative, others come bundled with the OS, while the rest are available to enterprises on a monthly and annual subscription.

-Using Piktochart, you can make visuals and build presentations within minutes in various formats.
+Using Piktochart, you can make visuals and build better presentations within minutes in various formats.